oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * For the ArrayOf type, if *unique* is present an instance MUST be considered invalid if it contains duplicate values.

 #### 3.2.1.9 Set
-The *set* option, if present, specifies that an ArrayOf type is unordered, having the semantics of a SetOf type respectively.
-Note that there is no unordered Array type because the type of each item in an Array is determined by its position.
+The *set* option specifies that an ArrayOf type is unordered and unique, having the semantics of a SetOf type respectively.

 * For the ArrayOf type, if *set* is present an instance MUST be considered invalid if it contains duplicate values.

+#### 3.2.1.10 Unordered
+The *unordered* option specifies that an ArrayOf type may contain duplicate values and that its values have no defined order.
+Because values cannot be selected by value or position, it has the semantics of a "bag" or "urn" from which elements are picked at random.

-#### 3.2.1.10 Extension Point
+#### 3.2.1.11 Extension Point
 The *extend* option, if present, specifies that an Enumerated, Choice, Array, Map or Record type includes an "extension point" where new fields may be appended without breaking backward compatibility.
 This has no effect on instance validation, it is solely a hint that validators may use when processing unrecognized data.